nomike/nomikes_python_challenges/chapters/1/1.2/index.md

 To reset the terminal to a usable state, simply use the `reset` command.

-***Note:* As you currently can't read what's on your screen, you have to type this blindly, trust that you din't make a typo and press enter.
+***Note:** As you currently can't read what's on your screen, you have to type this blindly, trust that you din't make a typo and press enter.
+If you are unsure about that, press ^c to get a new prompt and try again.*

 This will clear the screen, and you will be presented with a nice looking prompt.